Lepton flavor violation in Higgs boson decays at the HL-LHC: Introduction

 A particularly compelling LFV process is the Higgs boson decay $h \to \tau\mu$, initially investigated in \cite{Pilaftsis:1992st, Korner:1992zk, Diaz-Cruz:1999sns} and analyzed its potential detectability in \cite{Han:2000jz, Assamagan:2002kf}.
-This decay has been extensively explored within several SM extensions, including models with massive neutrinos, extended scalar, and supersymmetric models \cite{Arganda:2004bz, Lami:2016mjf, Arroyo-Urena:2023vfh, Urena:2021xtw, Arroyo-Urena:2020mgg}.
+This decay has been extensively explored within several SM extensions, including models with massive neutrinos, extended scalar, and supersymmetric models \cite{Arganda:2004bz, Lami:2016mjf, Barman_2023, Arganda_2015, Crivellin:2015mga, Arganda_2016, Arganda_2017, Marcano_2020, Arroyo-Urena:2023vfh, Urena:2021xtw, Arroyo-Urena:2020mgg}.
 Less studied have been the processes $h\to \tau e$ and $h\to e\mu$, which have a special interest in this work.

 Current experimental upper limits on these channels, as reported by the CMS and ATLAS collaborations \cite{ATLAS:2023mvd, CMS:2021rsq}, exhibit the values $\mathcal{BR}(h\to\tau\mu)<1.5\times 10^{-3}$, $\mathcal{BR}(h\to\tau e)<2\times 10^{-3}$, and $\mathcal{BR}(h\to e\mu)<4.4\times 10^{-5}$.
-Although these limits are not yet highly restrictive, they establish a baseline for future searches for the $h\to\ell_i\ell_j$ decays with integrated luminosities larger than the one reached by the LHC ($300$ fb$^{-1}$).
+Although these limits are not yet highly restrictive\footnote{Although, as will be elucidated in Sec. \ref{sec:SecII}, the $h \to \tau\mu$ decay channel is stringently constrained by the current experimental upper limit on the branching ratio $\mathcal{BR}(h \to \tau\mu)$.}, they establish a baseline for future searches for the $h\to\ell_i\ell_j$ decays with integrated luminosities larger than the one reached by the LHC ($300$ fb$^{-1}$).
 This could be achieved at the HL-LHC \cite{Cerri:2018ypt}, which will represent a new stage of the LHC expected to begin around 2026 with a center-of-mass energy of 14 TeV.
 The upgrade aims at increasing the integrated luminosity by a factor of ten ($3000$ fb$^{-1}$, around the year 2035) with respect to the final stage of the LHC.

 This work investigates the decays $h \to \ell_i\ell_j$ within a theoretical framework that extends the SM scalar sector with a complex singlet and incorporates the Froggatt-Nielsen mechanism \cite{Froggatt:1978nt}, which provides a potential explanation for the hierarchical structure of fermion masses and mixings.
 We explore realistic benchmark points (BP) in the model's parameter space which yield different production cross sections and, consequently, different projected significances, making them prime targets for investigation at the HL-LHC.